Every professional displayed on Counselling Directory has been independently

 Finding the counsellor that is right for you is so important; someone you can build a relationship of mutual trust, respect and caring with.
-I am happy to offer a free initial phone consultation to see if we are a good fit.
+Call or message me to arrange a free initial phone consultation - a chat to see how I might be able to help you and to see if you feel comfortable for us to work together.

 What to expect